christopheradams/elixir_style_guide/README.md

 |> String.downcase
 |> String.strip

-# Multiline pipelines on the right side of a pattern match should be indented to below the pattern match
+# Multiline pipelines on the right side of a pattern match
+# should be indented on a newline
-sanitized_string = some_string
+sanitized_string =
+  some_string
   |> String.downcase
   |> String.strip
 ```

 While this is the preferred method, take into account that copy pasting